pussinboots/bankapp/README.md

 ![menu](https://raw.githubusercontent.com/pussinboots/bankapp/master/public/images/menu.png)

 * here you see the raw data from the database and you see all data, except the date, are encrypted.
-That is how they are stored in the database and if the right key is configured at the settings page (see nect image) than the data will be readable
+That is how they are stored in the database and if the right key is configured at the settings page (see next image) than the data will be readable

 ![encrypted](https://raw.githubusercontent.com/pussinboots/bankapp/master/public/images/encrypted.png)

-* here your configure the encryption key (has to be the same key that was used to encrypt the data for storing it in the database
+* here your configure the encryption key (has to be the same key that was used to encrypt the data for storing it in the database)

 ![key](https://raw.githubusercontent.com/pussinboots/bankapp/master/public/images/key.png)